Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 The most significant difference between pizza dough and regular is that pizza dough has a lower hydration ratio of water to flour and usually has oil added to it.
 The oil gives it a different texture than regular pizza dough.

-Pizza dough must also be kneaded more to give the gluten a chance to develop.
+Pizza dough must also be kneaded more to allow the gluten to develop.

 Finally, pizza dough usually has less fat than typical bread dough.